gdsge/gdsge.github.io/_sources/usage/functions.rst.txt

 .. function:: GDSGE_INTERP_VEC'[vec_index](var_state1, var_state2, ...)

-    Return each *var_interp* evaluated at (var_state1, var_state2, ...) for each realization of exogenous states, returned in the order defined in *var_interp*.
+    Return each *var_interp* evaluated at (var_state1, var_state2, ...) for each realization of exogenous states, returned according to the order defined in *var_interp*.
 The returned results should be assigned to a vector of variables (i.e., variables followed by a prime (')).
     For example,

     .. code-block:: GDSGE